ginestopo/Conways-game-of-life/README.md

 # Conways-game-of-life
 Conway's game of life coded in C++ using SFML.
 Feel free to run if you have SFML set up.

+-Instructions

+0) Download and execute Conway game of life (executable).
+1) Enjoy!

 -Instructions for customized simulation:

 0) You must have SFML set up with your IDE.